SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_00bbde4f-cb17-4c3f-9f5e-a585fc7c8fc0_do_not_edit_manually.md

     Detects suspicious icacls command granting access to all, used by the ransomware Ryuk to delete every access-based restrictions on files and directories.
 ICacls is a built-in Windows command to interact with the Discretionary Access Control Lists (DACLs) which can grand adversaries higher permissions on specific files and folders.

     - **Effort:** elementary

+??? abstract "Jumpcloud Policy Modified"

+    Detects when a Jumpcloud policy is modified.

+    - **Effort:** intermediate

 ??? abstract "KeePass Config XML In Command-Line"